GriffinPlus/dotnet-libs-common/README.md

 This namespace provides common functionality and contains the following classes:

 - `Deque`: A double-ended queue that supports adding/removing items at both ends efficiently.
+- `ByteSequenceKeyedDictionary`: A generic dictionary that uses a byte sequence as key (with span support).

 #### Namespace: GriffinPlus.Lib.Conversion